-India has announced its commitment to set up 175 GW of renewable energy capacity by 2022 and 450 GW by 2030.
+India has announced its commitment to set up 500 GW by 2030.
 India also announced the target of net-zero emissions by the year 2070 at the 2021 United Nations Climate Change Conference (COP26).

 In April 2021, RBI became a member, of the Central Banks and Supervisors Network for Greening the Financial System (NGFS) which is a global network of banks involved in developing best practices towards climate risk management.
 RBI also recently released a paper on climate risk and sustainable finance for stakeholder comments.
-The Securities and Exchange Board of India (SEBI) has also issued a Consultation Paper for Green and Blue Bonds as a mode for Sustainable Finance.
+Pursuant to the consultation paper issued by SEBI for Green and Blue Bonds as a mode for Sustainable Finance, SEBI has subsequently introduced the following energy transition bonds under the category of the "green debt security" as set out under the principal regulations governing the issue of non-convertible securities in India: